Application will be available on Sept. 30. Please review guidelines before applying.

 - Projects completed before December 31, 2020

 - Debt reduction

-The 2020 application cycle opens on Sept.
-30, 2019.
-Grant proposals must be submitted using the online DCF application form.
+The 2020-2021 application cycle opens on Sept.
+30, 2020, and the deadline to apply is 5 p.m. on Nov.
+6. Grant proposals must be submitted on the DCF grant portal.
 One application per organization will be accepted.
 Other proposal formats will not be accepted.